 - 3.2 Individuals performing the functions of a chief executive officer or chief financial officer - (1) No chief executive officer or chief financial officer If an issuer does not have a chief executive officer or chief financial officer, each individual who performs functions similar to those performed by a chief executive officer or chief financial officer must certify the annual filings and interim filings.
-If an issuer does not have a chief executive officer or chief financial officer, in order to comply with the Instrument the issuer will need to identify at least one individual who performs functions similar to those performed by a chief executive officer or chief financial officer, as applicable. - (2) Management resides at underlying business entity level or external management company In the case of a reporting issuer where executive management resides at the underlying business entity level or in an external management company such as for an income trust (as described in National Policy 41-201 Income Trusts and Other Indirect Offerings), the chief executive officer and chief financial officer of the underlying business entity or the external management company should generally be identified as individuals performing functions for the reporting issuer similar to a chief executive officer and chief financial officer. - (3) Limited partnership In the case of a limited partnership reporting issuer with no chief executive officer and chief financial officer, the chief executive officer and chief financial officer of its general partner should generally be identified as individuals performing functions for the limited partnership reporting issuer similar to a chief executive officer and chief financial officer. - 3.3 "New" certifying officers An individual who is the chief executive officer or chief financial officer at the time that an issuer files annual and interim certificates is the individual who must sign a certificate.
+If an issuer does not have a chief executive officer or chief financial officer, in order to comply with the Instrument the issuer will need to identify at least one individual who performs functions similar to those performed by a chief executive officer or chief financial officer, as applicable. - (2) Management resides at underlying business entity level or external management company In the case of a reporting issuer where executive management resides at the underlying business entity level or in an external management company such as for an income trust (as described in National Policy 41-201 Income Trusts and Other Indirect Offerings), the chief executive officer and chief financial officer of the underlying business entity or the external management company should generally be identified as individuals performing functions for the reporting issuer similar to a chief executive officer and chief financial officer. - (3) Limited partnership In the case of a limited partnership reporting issuer with no chief executive officer and chief financial officer, the chief executive officer and chief financial officer of its general partner should generally be identified as individuals performing functions for the limited partnership reporting issuer similar to a chief executive officer and chief financial officer. - Obligation permitted-Section 2.1 of the Instrument requires issuers to cause their certifying officers to design, or cause to be designed under their supervision, the issuer's DC&P and ICFR.
+Paragraph 6 of the annual certificates requires the certifying officers to evaluate the effectiveness of the issuer's DC&P, and in the case of Form 52-109F1 the effectiveness of ICFR.
+Employees or third parties, supervised by the certifying officers, may conduct the design and evaluation of the issuer's DC&P and ICFR.
+Such employees should individually and collectively have the necessary knowledge, skills, information and authority to design or evaluate, as applicable, the DC&P and ICFR for which they have been assigned responsibilities.
+Nevertheless, certifying officers must retain overall responsibility for the design, evaluation and resulting MD&A disclosure concerning the issuer's DC&P and ICFR.3.4 "New" certifying officers An individual who is the chief executive officer or chief financial officer at the time that an issuer files annual and interim certificates is the individual who must sign a certificate.

-Certain forms included in the Instrument require each certifying officer to certify that he or she has designed, or caused to be designed under his or her supervision, the issuer's DC&P and ICFR.
+The Certain forms included in the Instrument require each certifying officer to certify that he or she has designed, or caused to be designed under his or her supervision, the issuer's DC&P and ICFR.
 If an issuer's DC&P and ICFR have been designed prior to a certifying officer assuming office, the certifying officer would: